Skip to main content

 4.2 Personal data will be processed in accordance with applicable data protection laws, including the General Data Protection Regulation (GDPR).

-4.2.1 It is a condition of acceptance of a place at the University that the applicant consents to personal information, obtained by the University in connection with the admission process, being retained for a specified period in line with GDPR.
+4.2.1 It is a condition of acceptance of a place at the University that the applicant acknowledges that personal information, obtained by the University in connection with the admission process, will be retained for a specified period in line with GDPR.
 In so doing, the applicant accepts that such information may be used and shared with UCAS or other relevant bodies for the purposes of verifying the identity, qualifications, or references of the applicant.

 4.2.2 Where it is legitimate and necessary, the University may process applicants’ personal data without their consent, for example by sharing information with UK agencies with duties relating to the prevention and detection of crime, apprehension and prosecution of offenders, collection of a tax or duty, or safeguarding national security.
 This may include Benefit or Tax Inspectors, the Police, the Home Office UK Visas and Immigration (UKVI) Division, and the Foreign and Commonwealth Office (FCO).